ylu428/STORM-data-analysis/README.md

 ### Step 2:
 - Read raw image data from DeltaVision.
 Skip this step if no DV data was taken.
-- Utilize the user interface to select and read dv files for all fields within a single sample.
+- Utilize the user interface to select and read **dv files** for all fields within a single sample.
 - Automatically find all the particles by analyzing the intensities of GFP and AF647.
 - Plot the cumulative distribution of GFP and AF647 intensities.
 - Save images with particles found and cumulative distribution in the folder "output"
 - Save particle information, including coordinates and intensities for each channel, into an Excel file.
-- Need libraries.
+- Need libraries in "YCC_Matlab"
-- Original filename: A_GFP_Vpr_IF_2dyes_YiHan.
+- Original filename: A_GFP_Vpr_IF_2dyes_YiHan.m

 ### Step 3:
 - Read files created in step 1 ("_NP.tif" and "_SMLs.csv").
-- Utilize the user interface to select and read all NP_f1.tif files for a single sample.
+- Utilize the user interface to select and read all **NP_f1.tif** files for a single sample.
 - Mapreduce process takes a long time.
 It could be 1-10 hours or more depends on number of fields and how many NPs per field.
 - Two folders will be created: "MapReduceFiles" and "output".
   - MapReduceFiles: Results of mapreduce are saved here.
   - output:
-    1. "*_SMLs_NP_Particles.m": mat file.
+    1. "*_SMLs_NP_Particles.mat": MATLAB data file.
 Info of all nanoparticles.
     2. "*_SMLsNP_part-detection.png": Detected NPs.
     3. "*_SMLsNP_part-filtering.png": Cumulative distribution function of particles.
 Upper left: corrected sum of signal; upper right: signal-to-noise ratio; lower left: resolving power; lower right: percentage of background pixel.
     4. **image_output**: a folder where NP localization distribution plots are saved.
+- Need libraries in "YCC_Matlab".
+- Original filename: one_dSTORM_ONI_parse_NP.m

 ### Step 4:
-- Drift correction processing
+- Drift correction processing.